How Trump Breaks With Clinton And Nixon On Governing While Under Investigation

 Eyewitnesses reported that the president stormed into a much-anticipated Wednesday meeting with Democratic leaders from the Hill, denounced House Speaker Nancy Pelosi for accusing him of a "cover-up" and declared further cooperation between the branches at an end.
 Then the reports say the president stormed back out, having not a word from the leaders or from others in the room.

 What does it mean to cease cooperation?
 In truth, there has been precious little cooperation on the particular issues in question.
 The House has sought an unredacted version of special counsel Robert Mueller's report on Russian interference in the 2016 election, as well as various Trump tax documents and business records.
-It is also seeking live and public testimony from key witnesses who are current or former administration officials — including Mueller and former White House counsel Donald McGahn.
+It is also seeking live and public testimony from key witnesses who are current or former administration officials — including Mueller and former White House counsel Don McGahn.

 The White House response has been to say "no" in nearly every case.
 That has led to several court proceedings, two of which have led federal judges side with Congress so far (although both rulings are being appealed).